UniVE-SSV/SoftwareArchitecture/_docs/rabbitmq/quick-start.md

 What happens if we publish a message with routing key **red**?
 ![RabbitMQ gettingstarted11]({{ site.baseurl }}/images/rabbitmq_gettingstarted_11.png)
 #### About ACK
-Messages can be <a target="_blank" rel="noopener noreferrer" https://www.rabbitmq.com/confirms.html">acknowledged</a>.
+Messages can be <a target="_blank" rel="noopener noreferrer" href=" https://www.rabbitmq.com/confirms.html">acknowledged</a>.
 ![RabbitMQ gettingstarted12]({{ site.baseurl }}/images/rabbitmq_gettingstarted_12.png)
 ACK is a mechanism to ensure that a message is successfully sent.
 Acknowledgment can be positive (ACK) or negative (NACK).
-Positive acknowledgments tell the RabbitMQ instance to consider the message as delivered, while a negative acknowledgment says that the message had some problems during consuming and requires specific action (for example, it can be requested or sent to a <a target="_blank" rel="noopener noreferrer" https://www.rabbitmq.com/dlx.html">Dead Letter Exchange</a>).
+Positive acknowledgments tell the RabbitMQ instance to consider the message as delivered, while a negative acknowledgment says that the message had some problems during consuming and requires specific action (for example, it can be requested or sent to a <a target="_blank" rel="noopener noreferrer" href=" https://www.rabbitmq.com/dlx.html">Dead Letter Exchange</a>).
 <div>
 Previous: <a href="/SoftwareArchitecture/rabbitmq/introduction">RabbitMQ - Introduction</a>
 </div>